snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ## The Details

-Here are some of the cutesy fun projects I got to do in this room!
+Here are some fun projects we did in this room!

 ### Bulletin Board